Rotator Cuff Vaccine Injury, SIRVA from a Vaccine

 Symptoms of rotator cuff vaccine injuries

-If any of the symptoms below arise after a vaccine injection, it is likely that the vaccine recipient has a resulting rotator cuff injury:
+If any of the symptoms below arise after an incorrectly administered intramuscular vaccine injection, it is likely that the vaccine recipient has a resulting rotator cuff injury:

 - Pain when moving the arm to the side or behind the body

 - Weakness when lifting the arm

 - chronic pain in and around the shoulder capsule

 Rotator cuff vaccine injury treatment

 If you believe you suffered a rotator cuff injury from a vaccine, you should immediately consult your doctor.
 Your doctor may want to do tests to diagnose your injury such as x-rays, MRI’s, CT scans, or ultrasounds.
 Once diagnosed, your doctor will be able to prescribe the various treatment options for your injury.
 Our vaccine injury attorneys have seen a variety of treatments prescribed for shoulder injuries, including various medication, cortisone injections, or other related steroid injections, physical therapy and in more rare cases, surgical procedures.